hpdobrica/digital-garden-public/LSM Tree.md

 To keep the process more efficient, in the background we will merge and compact (discard overwritten or deleted values) older SSTables into new ones, so there is less places to check.

-Memtable and SSTable terms originate from Google's
+Memtable and SSTable terms originate from [Google's Bigtable paper](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf).

 -----